Juan Aurich

-Club Juan Aurich S. A., commonly known as Juan Aurich, is a professional football club based in Chiclayo, Peru.
-The original Juan Aurich club was founded in 1922, this incarnation however was founded in 2005; they play in the Torneo Descentralizado where they have been playing since attaining promotion when they won the 2007 Copa Perú.
-They play their home games at the Estadio Elías Aguirre.
+Club Juan Aurich S. A., commonly known as Juan Aurich, is a Peruvian football club based in Chiclayo.
+The original Juan Aurich club was founded in 1922, this incarnation however was founded in 2005.
+The club currently plays in the Peruvian Tercera División, the third tier of Peruvian football.
+They play their home games at the Estadio Elías Aguirre in Chiclayo, which has a capacity of 24,500.

 Although the current Juan Aurich has played for only a few years in the top-flight, three other football clubs named Juan Aurich have played in the Torneo Descentralizado.
 The first Juan Aurich was founded in 1922 and played in the first division between 1967 and 1983 and again between 1988 and 1991.
 Between 1994 and 1996 the merged football club Aurich–Cañaña had a brief spell in the Primera División after they achieved promotion through the 1993 Copa Perú.
 Finally, a third Juan Aurich football club achieved promotion in 1997 by winning the 1997 Copa Perú.
 This spell in the first division lasted from 1998 to 2002.

 The club's first major success was won in 2007 with the promotion to the Primera División via the Copa Perú.
 Four years later they conquered their second major success after winning the 2011 Torneo Descentralizado, defeating Alianza Lima in the third leg of the finals in a penalty shootout.